angr-debugging/dAngr/Readme.md

 Contributions to dAngr are welcome!
 If you find any bugs or have suggestions for new features, please open an issue or submit a pull request on GitHub.

 ## Research

+This research has been conducted at the Embedded Testing Team from the [DistriNet Research Group](https://distrinet.cs.kuleuven.be/) at KU Leuven, campus Ghent.

 Check out our other research [here](https://distrinet.cs.kuleuven.be/research/publications)